charlieweltchek/charlieweltchek/README.md

 <a name="DanielsDistinction"></a>
 ## Daniels Distinction Portfolio
-In pursuing Distinction in my Marketing major from the University of Denver, I compiled a portfolio highlighting my experiences and work throughout my undergraduate years.
+In pursuing Distinction in my Marketing Major at the University of Denver, I compiled a portfolio highlighting my experiences and work throughout my undergraduate years.
+The portfolio includes my Technical Skills & Certifications, my applications of Critical Thinking and Communication in real work settings, my Community Engagement, my Intercultural Competence, my value of Business Ethics, and my Resume.

+Check it out to learn more about my Work Experiences and Projects!

 <table>
   </tr>